Urban Futures Brisbane

 The Urban Futures Brisbane Board meets six times a year and is supported by a secretariat that sits within Council's City Planning and Economic Development branch.

-The board is responsible for three main initiatives grouped under the portfolio areas of Urban Renewal Brisbane, Inclusive Brisbane Board and the Independent Design Advisory Panel.
+The board is responsible for four main initiatives grouped under the portfolio areas of Urban Renewal Brisbane, Better Suburbs Initiative Board, Inclusive Brisbane Board and the Independent Design Advisory Panel.

 The board members have a wealth of industry and government experience.
 Read the individuals' industry background and experience.